UNFCCC: The road towards COP 20 in Lima

 Lima discussions will be crucial for indigenous peoples

 The COP 20 will especially focus on getting closer to agreeing on a new binding agreement on emission reductions.
-Discussion will also focus on land-use, agriculture and REDD+, which are all important to indigenous peoples’ rights and livelihood.
+The discussion will also focus on land-use, agriculture and REDD+, which are all important to indigenous peoples’ rights and livelihood.

-Indigenous peoples are in the frontline of climate change as they live in some of the most fragile ecosystem in the world.
+Indigenous peoples are on the frontline of climate change as they live in some of the most fragile ecosystems in the world.
 They are also the traditional owners of the forests and lands that are being targeted for both mitigation and adaptation measures in the UN Climate Change discussions.
-It is often their forest that is set aside for conservation projects, and it is their lands, which are expropriated for climate smart agriculture and clean development projects such as hydroelectric dams and geothermal power plants.
+It is often their forest that is set aside for conservation projects, and it is their lands, which are expropriated for climate-smart agriculture and clean development projects such as hydroelectric dams and geothermal power plants.

 As recognised by the COP 19 in Warsaw last year, indigenous peoples also have valuable traditional knowledge, which can positively contribute to finding sustainable solutions for adaptation to climate change.